 - Obtain shipping insurance to minimize risks for valuable items like gifts.

 - Schedule a pickup for your package or drop it off at the courier location.

 Find the Cheapest Way to Ship Your Christmas Packages with Easyship

-There’s no one-size-fits all for shipping solutions.
+There’s no one-size-fits-all for shipping solutions.
 What works best for one parcel or customer may not work for another.
-To get a sense of prices, let's look at a cost breakdown for two scenarios with the major couriers.
+Let's look at a cost breakdown for two scenarios with the major couriers to get a sense of prices.
 We estimated these rates using Easyship’s rates calculator, which provides real-time, real-world rates.

 Easyship offers other shipping tools to help streamline the shipping experience and delight your buyers.
 They include:

 - Comparison Tool: With our courier comparison tool, you can compare the different shipping services offered by each courier, allowing you to choose your cheapest way to ship based on other factors, not just the cost

 - Insurance: To help keep your packages safe in transit, Easyship offers you insurance up to $10,000

 - Tracking: From custom-branded tracking emails to automatic message alerts, Easyship helps you maintain package visibility with your buyers throughout the delivery process